Princes Bridge railway station

-Princes Bridge was a Melbourne railway station built in 1859 and was the terminus for all Epping line and Hurstbridge line trains.
+Princes Bridge was a Melbourne railway station built in 1859 and was the terminus for all trains on what are now the Mernda and Hurstbridge lines.
 The station was named after the adjacent Princes Bridge, which crosses the Yarra River.
 Originally Princes Bridge station was isolated from Flinders Street station, even though it was adjacent to it, sited just on the opposite side of Swanston Street.
 Some years later the railway tracks were extended under the street to join the two stations, and Princes Bridge slowly became amalgamated into the larger Flinders Street station.
 This process was completed in May 1997.

 History

 Originally known as Prince's Bridge (as was the bridge itself), the station was opened as the city terminus of the Melbourne and Suburban Railway Company line to Punt Road (Richmond) in 1859.
 Extended to Prahran in 1859 and Windsor in 1860, it formed today's Sandringham line.
 A small engine shed was built east of the station in 1859 by the company.
 A locomotive depot later replaced it on a new site in 1888, which was demolished to make way for the Jolimont Workshops in 1917, as part of the electrification of the suburban rail network.

 The Hobson's Bay, Melbourne and St Kilda and Brighton railway companies merged into the Hobson's Bay United Railway Company in mid-1865.
 The three systems were connected at Flinders Street station in October 1865 and Princes Bridge station was closed.
 It was reopened on 2 April 1879, when the Railways Department began to use it as the terminus of the newly opened Gippsland Railway.
 The City Morgue was located close to the station entrance on Swanston Street, until it was acquired by the railways and demolished in 1890.
 The direct rail connection between Princes Bridge and Clifton Hill station was not opened until October 1901.
 Before that, trains from the north-eastern suburbs used the indirect route of the Inner Circle line via Fitzroy to reach Spencer Street Station.

 By 1910, the two stations were effectively joined together, although they retained their separate names.
 There were three platforms at Princes Bridge.
 One was an extension of Flinders Street platform 1 ("platform 1 East"), while the other two served an island platform, with the tracks being numbered 15 and 16.
 Track 15 was a dead end, but track 16 (the northernmost one) had a traverser between it and a parallel run around siding, which allowed steam locomotives to change ends.
 A footbridge provided pedestrian access to the east end of the island platform from Flinders Street, with the 'Flinders Street D' signal box located beyond it.
 Further north-east of the main lines to Jolimont was a locomotive siding and a coal stage, and a carriage siding was located to the south-east.
 By 1957, the sidings had been rationalised, with the locomotive facilities and traverser removed.
 The sidings now formed part of Jolimont Yard.